jeong-seho/jeong-seho.github.io/index.md

 My research studies how financial market structure and investor demand affect firm financing and real outcomes.

 See the full list on the [Research](/research/) page.

-## Teaching

-Information on teaching experience and materials is available on the [Teaching](/teaching/) page.